 Using the Lyric button, you can pick the type of your lyric (verse, chorus, block).

-You can also decide the general location of the lyric (above, below, between the staves).
+You can also decide the general location of the lyric (above, below or between the staves).

 Select and click the first note of your score that should be sung.
 Now you can type your text: a blank divides the syllables and assigns the syllable to the next note.
 If you type a hyphen (-) or an underscore (_), the syllable will continue for several notes.